Some clients withhold their permission for a case to be submitted for the IPA Effectiveness Awards. Here are seven ways to win them over.

 For instance, Costa Coffee's 'Creating a nation of coffee lovers' case study (2016, Bronze) makes good use of quotes and management testimonials from the annual reports of the brand's parent company, Whitbread.

-Likewise, Sainsbury's 'Christmas is for Sharing' (2016, Silver and pictured above) cites City analysts as proof of its campaign's impact.
+Likewise, Sainsbury's 'Christmas is for Sharing' (2016, Silver) cites City analysts as proof of its campaign's impact.

 As Dame Dianne Thompson, the chair of the 2016 judges, explains below, creating an IPA Effectiveness Awards entry is an opportunity for agencies and clients to work together.
 The result of this co-operation will be an in-depth evaluation which can be used internally to justify the role of marketing to the brand's wider organisation, including within the boardroom.
 It can also raise the profile of the agency and its individual members.